GPU Acceleration of SQL Analytics on Compressed Data: Encodings for Compression and their Tensor representations

 \subsection{Composite Encodings}

 In addition to basic encodings, we also introduce the following novel composite encodings that combine Index with Plain and RLE to enable further compression. \begin{myitemize} \item \textbf{Plain + Index}: PyTorch requires a uniform data type for all elements within a single tensor.
 However, outliers can force the entire tensor to use a larger data type than necessary.
 To enable bit-width reduction with narrower data types, we can combine Plain with Index encoding.
-We store most values in one PyTorch tensor with a narrower type and represent the outliers separately using Index encoding. \item \textbf{RLE + Index}: RLE works best for continuous value segments.
+We store most values in one PyTorch tensor with a narrower type and represent the outliers separately using Index encoding.
+At positions corresponding to outliers, the Plain tensor contains uninitialized PyTorch tensor values (values happened to be in that memory location).
+These uninitialized values are never used during query execution. \item \textbf{RLE + Index}: RLE works best for continuous value segments.
 However, some columns may contain both continuous (pure) and non-continuous (impure) segments.
 While impure segments can be represented by a series of unit-length RLE runs, this can be inefficient since each run is represented by three elements (value, start, end).
 Instead, we can handle impure segments with Index encoding.
 The Index positions and the RLE intervals are disjoint in this composite encoding. \end{myitemize} Note that our bit-width reduction differs from traditional CPU compression techniques.
 While CPU approaches break columns into small groups to optimize bit width and combine with techniques like DELTA and FOR~\cite{c_store_abadi_2006, abadi_design_implementation_column_dbs_2013,zukowski2006super}, the small groups suit poorly for GPU processing.
 Instead, we leverage PyTorch's preference for large tensors by using index-based outlier separation.
 After removing outliers, we apply centering to reduce bit width.
 Centering is similar to FOR, but instead of local reference values (typically minimum in each group) we use a global reference value of the mid-range for the entire column.
 This allows us to represent most values with narrower bit widths while handling outliers separately, achieving good compression without sacrificing GPU execution efficiency.

 { \flushleft \begin{example} Consider the various optimized Tensor representations for Data Compression in \Cref{fig:representation}. \end{example} } \textbf{Plain $\rightarrow$ RLE example}: The sequence $[A,A,A,A,B,B,B]$ is compressed using run-length encoding.
 A repeats from positions 0 to 3, and B repeats from positions 4 to 6.
 We store this as $v=[A,B], s=[0,4], e=[3,6]$.
 This captures exactly where each value run begins and ends.